jdmonin/JSettlers2/doc/Readme.developer.md

     - Add house rule `SOCGameOption` for unlimited resources
 - Refactor: combine the `cli/displayless/robot` endturn-like methods.
 For example, search for `ga.setCurrentDice(0)`, or `newToOld`, or `ga.resetVoteClear`
+- Bots on sea boards: Help bots decide when it makes sense to move a ship (versus build another) and have the bot do so
+    - Example: Revealing fog hexes in the middle island
+    - React properly if server rejects move-ship request
 - Docker (dockerfile in git) or other containerization, including sqlite jdbc and a `jsserver.properties` using sqlite
     - Related bootstrapping issue: admin doc reminder to create admin account right away, name that admin in jsserver.properties
-- User documentation is out of date; unsure if any user ever reads it anyway
+- User documentation is out of date; but unsure if any user ever reads it anyway
 - At board reset, game observers not currently handled properly
 - Property for read-only database use without errors
 - Game "owner" with extra powers (kick out player, etc)